 1873 Capt.
-James & Emma Holt White House, 213 South Main Street 2 1/2 blocks off I85/40 exit#147.
-Graham.
+James & Emma Holt White House, 213 South Main Street, 2 1/2 blocks off l85/40, exit#147, Graham.
 Home of the Alamance County Arts Council.
-Sisters Galleries, July 11 - Aug.
-20 - "Eric McRay".
-The stars of the art world are usually seen as bad boys with tattoos, piercing, and all the clichés of popular rommance.
+Sisters Galleries, Through are usually seen as bad boys with tattoos, piercing, and all the clichés of popular rommance.
 McRay is no cliché.
 He is an original.
-SunTrust Gallery, July 11 - Aug.
+SunTrust Gallery, Through Aug.
 20 - "Danielle James".
 An experienced glass artist, art educator, event coordinator and designer with a demonstrated history of working in the art industry, Alamance Arts welcomes James to the Sun TrustGallery, After earning a Master of Fine Arts in Metal Design and an undergraduate degree from East Carolina University, she has displayed artwork and created neon signs all over the United States.
 Ongoing - We are committed to shaping the cultural identity of Alamance County by making art a tangible presence in the lives of its citizens.
 We strive to enhance the quality of life by engaging people in a diverse array of art through the delivery of programming and education, and through the provision of facilities, advocacy, promotion, and funding.
 Ongoing - Picasso's Gift Shop, located in the Captain White House, promises unique finds of local, regional, and international art.
 The beautiful arts and craft items sold in the store help support the artist in the community.
 Featuring a wide variety of art, pottery and glass.
-Admission: free, Hours: Mon.-Sat., 9am-5pm.
+Admission: free.
+Hours: Mon.-Sat., 9am-5pm.
 Contact: 336/226-4495 or at (www.alamancearts.